 The booking is billable: Under Department of Health and Human Services guidelines, if the transport is not for a medical reason or is for social reasons, the patient will be charged for the transport.
 In these instances, patients may contact one of AV’s contracted providers or alternatively make their own arrangements with another provider for transport.

-Nursing Home to Nursing Home and Airport Transfers: requests need to be assessed on a case-by-case basis and endorsed by AV’s Patient Transport department.
-If the patient is not a resident of the state of Victoria or cost of the transport is to be covered by the patient’s private medical insurance, patients may contact one of AV’s contracted providers or alternatively make their own arrangements with another provider for transport.
+Nursing Home to Nursing Home and Airport Transfers: if the patient is not a resident of the state of Victoria or cost of the transport is to be covered by the patient’s private medical insurance, patients may contact one of AV’s contracted providers or alternatively make their own arrangements with another provider for transport.

 Incomplete Request for Patient Transport: A booking may be rejected if no acuity has been specified, if multiple platforms have been requested, or where there are insufficient details to process a booking (including a patient’s medical condition).